 Trang An Grottos Boat Trip

 The following day, we took a boat trip to admire the Trang An grottos, a UNESCO site exhibiting a gorgeous limestone karst landscape.
-The landscape contains a wide range of classic karsts formation.
+The landscape contains a wide range of classic karsts formations.

-The boatmen and the pier where we board on our boat
+The boatmen and the pier where we board our boat

 The stunning view of Trang An